collapsed-stacks/startups/questions/126/contract-or-employ.md

 - tagged: `employees`, `hiring`, `contractors`
 - score: 2

-<p>The advantage of contracting is that you're not stuck with a bad employee if you hire one.
-Also, if things go bad, You don't need to lay off employees, you just give out less contracts.</p>
+The advantage of contracting is that you're not stuck with a bad employee if you hire one.
+Also, if things go bad, You don't need to lay off employees, you just give out less contracts.

-<p>The advantage of employing is unusually large in my case since my "employees" will be presenting on camera a lot, and may become "known" to our customers.
+The advantage of employing is unusually large in my case since my "employees" will be presenting on camera a lot, and may become "known" to our customers.
 Having them disappear and new ones take their place will seem strange to customers.
-Furthermore, it is harder to protect "company secrets", as well as stop them from also working for competitors. </p>
+Furthermore, it is harder to protect "company secrets", as well as stop them from also working for competitors.

-<p><strong>So which one would you recommend and why?</strong></p>
+**So which one would you recommend and why?**

 ## No Answers